 How to print on the same line in Python

 Learn how to print on the same line in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+This guide covers different methods, tips, real-world applications, and common error debugging.

 Basic approach using the end parameter